manthan2876/Meetanshi-Internship/day4/ans.md

     Write a program that checks if a given year is a leap year using logical conditions:
     The year must be divisible by 4.
     If the year is divisible by 100, it must also be divisible by 400.
+(11)Write a program to print first 50 prime number using while loop (12)Write a program to print 5 perfect number using for loop (13)Take 2 number from user and start and end and print multiplication table between it (14)Create a chess board using for loop with user give number of boxes in each line
 ```

 ## answers